Here at CSU we want your on-campus housing experience to go as smoothly as possible, and we understand that who you room with can make an impact.

 If you already know a future Ram that you think will make a great roommate, you have the option of placing their name and CSUID# on your housing application.
 If you both list each other on your application, apply at similar times, and are assigned to the same hall or Residential Learning Community, we will do our best to match you as future roommates.

-Roomsync is the official CSU roommate matching app and is available from mid-April until July of each year.
+Roomsync is the official CSU roommate matching app and is available from mid-March until July of each year.
 The app allows you to match and chat with other admitted students in the same hall or Residential Learning Community who are also looking for a roommate.
-An invitation to join Roomsync will be sent to you in mid-April.
+An invitation to join Roomsync will be sent to you in mid-March.